tomwhartung/always_learning_python/08-real_python_class/2017_02_21-Lesson_3/homework.md

-# Lesson 2
+# Lesson 3 - Homework

 Some things to note from the second class, on Tues.
 Feb.
-7, 2017.
+21, 2017.

 ## Setup Notes:

-Michael likes to create a separate virtual env for each project.
-This seems wasteful (of diskspace) and moreover unnecessary to me at this time so I am sticking with using just the one.

-Currently - as of finishing the class, but before starting the homework - we are using the one we created for the first lesson's homework.
-To enter this virtual environment, enter the following command:
+Most recently we have been using this virtual environment:

 ```
-. virtualenvs/rp_1_python3_6_flask_bette.sh
+. virtualenvs/rp-3-python3_6_flask_bokeh_bette.sh
 ```

+We should be able to re-use it for this assignment.

 ## Homework Notes: